-This project aims to identify the ways in which violence challenges individual police officers and to gain an understanding of how officers navigate and respond to such challenges.
+Understanding how violence challenges individual police officers and how they navigate and respond to these challenges.

 |Level of research||